-The general authorisation to establish and operate networks open to the public and to provide electronic communications to the public is subject to a prior notification to the ARCEP.
+The general authorisation to establish and operate networks open to the public and to provide electronic communications to the public is subject to a prior notification to the ARCEP, which is now completed online.
 Following the ARCEP's receipt of such notification, the applicant is eligible for certain rights and is bound by various obligations.
 The main requirements associated with the general authorisation are as follows:

-- compliance to standards and specifications for the networks and services offered; - quality and availability; - compliance with regulations in respect of health and the environment, occupation of the public domain; - sharing of infrastructures and local roaming; - interconnection and access; - contribution to universal service and payment of taxes; - compliance to public order and national defence imperatives; - confidentiality and neutrality in respect of transmitted communications; and - payment of an annual administration fee.
+- compliance to standards and specifications for the networks and services offered; - quality and availability; - compliance with regulations in respect of health and the environment, and occupation of the public domain; - sharing of infrastructure and local roaming; - interconnection and access;

+- contribution to universal service and payment of taxes; - compliance with public order and national defence imperatives; - confidentiality and neutrality in respect of transmitted communications; and - payment of an annual administration fee.

-In relation to individual authorisations, please identify their subject matter, duration and ability to be transferred or traded.
+2.7 In relation to individual authorisations, please identify their subject matter, duration and ability to be transferred or traded.
+Are there restrictions on the change of control of the licensee?

 Individual authorisations relate to the use of radio frequencies or numbering resources.
-The allocation decision defines the usage conditions in particular the authorisation's duration.
-According to article L.42-1 (for spectrum) and L.44 (for numbering resources) of the CPCE, their duration cannot exceed 20 years.
+The allocation decision defines the usage conditions, in particular the authorisation's duration.
+According to article L.42-1 (for spectrum) and article L.44 (for numbering resources) of the CPCE, their duration cannot exceed 20 years.

-GSM mobile operators' licences were initially awarded for a period of 15 years, and have been renewed in 2006 for the same duration.
+GSM mobile operators' licences were initially awarded for a period of 15 years, and were renewed in 2006 for the same duration.
 In June 2010, UMTS licences were granted for 20 years and, in December 2015, 700 MHz spectrum was allocated for 15 years.

-Individual authorisations can be transferred, subject to the fact that such transfer has received ARCEP's approval (for spectrum allocated through a competitive procedure or used for public service mission) or was declared to the ARCEP (for spectrum allocated based on the rule of "first come, first served").
-The ARCEP must make a decision within three months in the first case and within six weeks in the second case.
-In case of spectrum assignment, the benefiting operator has to fulfil all conditions imposed on the operator initially holding the licence and take responsibility for all the commitments contracted by the former operator.
+Individual authorisations can be transferred subject to the transfer having received the ARCEP's approval (for spectrum allocated through a competitive procedure or used for a public service mission), or if the transfer was declared to the ARCEP (for spectrum allocated based on the rule of "first come, first served").
+The ARCEP must take a decision within three months in the first case and within six weeks in the second case.
+In case of spectrum assignment, the benefiting operator has to fulfil all conditions imposed on the operator initially holding the licence, and take responsibility for all the commitments contracted by the former operator.